larryaasen/tide/packages/tide/README.md

 ## TideStatusBar

-Will display a collection of items (TideStatusBarItem) on a small status bar at the bottom of a window (TideWindow).
+Will display a collection of items (TideStatusBarItem) on a small status bar at the bottom of a workbench (TideWorkbench).

 ## TidePanel